-Yes, funding, staffing and support logistics are dedicated to the existing monitoring and evaluation program through the LSRCP program.
+Yes, funding, staffing and support logistics are dedicated to the existing monitoring and evaluation program through the LSRCP program and the Idaho Power Company.
 Additional monitoring and evaluation activities (that contribute effort and information to addressing similar or common objectives) are associated with BPA Fish and Wildlife programs referenced in Section 12, below.